arquinn/SteamDrill/README.md

 $ done
 ```

 2) Write your query.
-The simplist approach is to create a query using
+The simplest approach is to create a query using
 Spark's dataframe API as a new file, named <query.scala>, in the
 `<steamdrill>/spark_datasource/src/main/scala/examples` directory.